HimanshuMishra123/GitOps/Architecture.md

    Task Queues: Helps distribute and manage tasks efficiently.<br />
 6. **Kube API Server**: The Kubernetes API server that Argo CD interacts with to deploy and manage applications.

-Tese components work together to implement the GitOps workflow using Argo CD.
+These components work together to implement the GitOps workflow using Argo CD.
 For example:

 1. Argo CD monitors the Git repository for any changes to the application manifests.
 2. When a change is detected, the Application Controller compares the desired state (from Git) with the live state (in the Kubernetes cluster).